-In a study on 37 elderly men (70 – 79 years old), two groups were divided & designated either 20 mg B6 (Pyridoxine HCl) or placebo daily for three months.
-Various tests on mood, memory, performance, & mental effort were undertaken and compared between the groups to assess whether B6 supplementation had any significant effect on any of the measures.
+In a study on 37 elderly men (70 – 79 years old), two groups were divided and designated either 20 mg B6 (Pyridoxine HCl) or placebo daily for three months.
+Various tests on mood, memory, performance, and mental effort were undertaken and compared between the groups to assess whether B6 supplementation had any significant effect on any of the measures.
 The one positive effect of B6: Memory (particularly long-term memory).

 Reduce feelings of stress in high-dosage amounts